cunarist/eslint-config-clean-typescript/README.md

 [![NPM Version](https://img.shields.io/npm/v/eslint-config-clean-typescript)](https://www.npmjs.com/package/eslint-config-clean-typescript)

-**Enforce classic JavaScript practices in TypeScript codebase by banning excessive keywords**
+**Enforce classic JavaScript syntax in TypeScript codebase by banning excessive keywords**

 Though TypeScript has brought us type-safety for web development, many developers agree on that it has too many duplicated keywords and ways of writing code to achieve the same thing.

 Not only that, TypeScript is not a standard web language.
 It might be hard to refactor the code once alternatives such as [the type annotation proposal for JavaScript](https://github.com/tc39/proposal-type-annotations) arise, if the codebase contains too much TypeScript-specific syntax.

-Based on [`eslint`](https://github.com/eslint/eslint) and [`typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint), this configuration enforces classic JavaScript syntax in TypeScript code.
-JavaScript is the standard language that has its own way of doing things.
+This package is an opinionated ESLint configuration.
 The basic principle is not to declare things that don't exist in JavaScript.
 By doing so, TypeScript can be more coherent with JavaScript, while assisting only in areas that are related to type safety.

 ## Table of Contents